-France's PSA Peugeot Citroen will be the main beneficiary through its Peugeot brand, which has long dominated the market.
+France's Groupe PSA (PSA) will be the main beneficiary through its Peugeot brand, which has long dominated the market.
 The company felt a significant financial blow from its absence from Iran; its keenness to return is underlined by the deal it already has in place with local firm Iran Khodro Company (IKCO) to return to the market as soon as sanctions are lifted.
+Furthermore, PSA has also entered into a joint venture (JV) with SAIPA Automotive group, which cost around EUR300mn and will see the Citroën brand brought back to the market.
+The JV aims to build 150,000 vehicles a year by 2022.